 qualifications are met.
 To also present a statement of purpose for a Senator’s intended service to the student body at the University of North Alabama.

-Taking an oath to uphold the Constitution of the Student Government Association for the University of the North Alabama.
+Taking an oath to uphold the Constitution of the Student Government Association for the University of North Alabama.

 Section 7.
-An advisor to the Student Senate shall be selected in the manner prescribed by the Director of Student Engagement.
+An advisor to the Student Senate shall be selected in the manner prescribed by the Vice President of Student Affairs.

 Section 8.
 Standing Committee Chairs, Senate Pro Tempore, and Senate Freshman Forum Advisor shall be chosen as outlined in the Code of Laws.